 Utah Health Insurance

-Health insurance, most of us have a good understand of the important role health insurance plays in our lives, but we hate the costs associated with having it!
-As a start-up you’re trying to keep your costs down and need a plan that will accomplish that.
+Health insurance, most of us have a good understanding of the important role health insurance plays in our lives, but we hate the costs associated with having it!
+As a start-up, you’re trying to keep your costs down and need a plan that will accomplish that.
 In most cases it’s cheaper to go with an individual health insurance plan for your family and partners vs. group insurance plan and/or Cobra insurance through a previous employer.
 Selecting an employers Cobra insurance plan will prove to be the most expensive method of providing health insurance.

 With the Affordable Care Act (ACA) in full swing everyone now has access to “Guaranteed Issue” health insurance.
 What this means is regardless of your past or present medical conditions you can obtain coverage on a Guaranteed Issue basis.
 This means you can purchases the policy regardless of past medical history and there will be no “pre-existing conditions” clause.
 You may also find that you qualify for a “Tax-Credit” to help you cover your health insurance costs.
 In most cases health insurance costs will be your largest insurance expenses, so you must plan ahead.
 On average to purchase a basic level plan will cost $300 - $400, and family coverage on average can run from $700 - $1000, per month.